- 1 Introduction

 These built-in languages are fully supported by the code editor and the debugger: you can place breakpoints (called "halts") into the code, single step, inspect local variables etc. Also, syntax coloring, code completion and quick syntax checking are supported for those built-in languages.

-Other (non-builtin) languages are processed and executed by external interpreters, and the editor is not aware of or supporting any language specific editing support.
+Other (non-builtin) script languages are processed and executed by external interpreters, and the editor is not fully aware of or supporting any language specific editing support.
+For some languages, syntax highlighting and comment detection is provided, but neither breakpoints, nor single stepping, nor evaluation of expressions or inspection of values in the debugger are possible in general.

-For example, shell and batch scripts are executed by forwarding the code to an appropriate command line interpreters.
+For example, shell and batch scripts are executed by forwarding the code to an appropriate command line interpreter.
 Groovy code is forwarded to a Groovy interpreter running inside a Java VM.
-Ruby, Python, Tcl or Node.js programs can be executed via an external scripting engine.
+Script languages like Ruby, Python, Tcl, 'R', Node.js or GnuPlot programs are executed by an external scripting engine.
 Debugging facilities are limited for those external languages (no single stepping, for example).
-Although not normally a major issue as these languages are less used inside expecco, language support for those is available by defining an external language editor in the settings dialog.
+Although not normally a major issue (as these languages are less used inside expecco), language support for those is available by defining an external language editor in the settings dialog.
 For example, under Windows, a Notepad++ or under Unix, an Emacs editor may be useful in some situations.

 Mouse Click and Selection

-Single click to move the cursor.
+Single click the left mouse button to move the cursor.
 Click and drag to select a piece of text.

 Double click to select a word.
-Double click and drag (not releasing the mouse button after the second click) will select a piece of text word-wise.
+Double click and drag (not releasing the mouse button after the second click) will select more text word-wise.

 Triple click to select a line.
-Triple click and drag (not releasing the mouse button after the third click) will select a piece of text line-wise.
+Triple click and drag (not releasing the mouse button after the third click) will select more text line-wise.

 Quadruple click to select the whole text.